muhai-project/marl_language_games/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org
     │
+    ├── emrl               <- Source code for use in this project.
+    │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks
     │
+    ├── tests              <- Unit tests for emrl
+    │
+    ├── Makefile           <- Makefile with commands to create conda env │
+    ├── README.md          <- The top-level README for developers using this project.
+    │
     ├── environment.yml    <- The project's package dependency list for reproducing the environment │
-    ├── emrl               <- Source code for use in this project.
-    │
     ├── setup.py           <- makes project pip installable (pip install -e .) so emrl can be imported │